DanielOgbuji/healthdocx/README.md

 ## Running the Project

-To run the project, use the following commands:
+To get started with the project, follow these steps:

 ```sh
 # Install dependencies